 Your critical and valuable information is not readable.
 We use military-grade encryption to scramble your personally and financially identifiable information on our systems.

-We partner with MX™ to securely link to your financial institutions.
+We partner with Yodlee™ to securely link to your financial institutions.
 We never store your login credentials, and as such, they are not part of our systems.